Portola Redwoods State Park

 * Butano Ridge (13.1 miles)

 * Tarwater - Pomponio - Brook - Canyon (10.6 miles)

 The Sheriff's Honor Camp, more commonly known as the La Honda Jail, has been (temporarily?) re-opened to relieve overcrowding in Redwood City jails.
 See this article in the Half Moon Bay Review and another in the Oakland Tribune.

 New trail names

-All the loop trails in Pescadero Creek and Sam McDonald County Parks were renamed in late 2015.
-Cheerful new trail markers have been installed throughout the park and the drab old ones removed; as of mid-November 2015, most but not all of the new signs are up.
+All of the loop trails in Pescadero Creek and Sam McDonald County Parks were renamed in late 2015.
+Cheerful new trail markers have been installed throughout the park and the drab old ones removed.
 The new signs also have intersection numbers.